tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/06-Ins_Intro_to_Remix_and_Ganache.md

 Reassure the students that though this contract may look complicated now, soon it will make a lot more sense.

-Click the `Solidity Compiler` button on the remix sidebar then click `Compile` to compile the contract.
+Click the `Solidity Compiler` button on the Remix sidebar then click `Compile` to compile the contract.

 ![remix_compile_message_board](Images/remix_compile_message_board.png)